Measure and Monitor Fecal Bacteria in Effluent

 Operational Self-Testing That Prevents Non-Compliance Issues

+Wastewater is used water that comes from homes, farms, hospitals, healthcare facilities, commercial enterprises such as agricultural and livestock production, and manufacturing and industrial companies.
 If wastewater enters waterways before it is properly treated, it can have harmful and lasting effects on the health of humans, animals and the environment.
 Insufficient treatment of wastewater and fecal sludge spreads disease and is a driver of antimicrobial resistance.

 A great deal of wastewater, treated or untreated, eventually ends up in rivers, streams, lakes, and oceans.
 It is sometimes carried via groundwater used for well water and drinking water.
 Well water contaminated by sewage is a common cause of outbreaks of wastewater related diseases.
 Around the world, the reuse of wastewater as source water and nutrients for agricultural purposes is growing in response to population growth, urbanization, increasing water scarcity and the effects of climate change.
 For all these reasons, wastewater must be uncontaminated by fecal pathogens.

-Aquagenx Wastewater Test Kits
+Aquagenx Test Kits for Wastewater Treatment Facilities